![]() |

 |

-This map of Cuiviénen is adapted from Map IV from The Shaping of Middle-earth (volume 4 of The History of Middle-earth).
-It is unclear how much of the detail of that early map Tolkien meant to stand, but it is the only source we have that shows Cuiviénen in any detail.
+This map of Cuiviénen is adapted from Map IV from The Shaping of Middle-earth (volume IV of The History of Middle-earth).
+It is unclear how much of that geography Tolkien meant to stand, but it is the only source we have that shows Cuiviénen in any detail.
 Certain elements of the map shown here have been modified to bring it into line with the published Silmarillion - see Note 1 for details.

 Called the Water of Awakening, the land on the shores of the inland sea of Helcar where the first Elves awoke during the Years of the Trees; it lay far in the east of Middle-earth.
 Notes